-I am pleased to present the adopted Operating and Capital Budgets for the City of Cambridge for FY23, as well as the FY24-FY27 Operating and Capital Plans, which reflect no revisions from the budget amounts I submitted last month.
+I am pleased to submit for your consideration my proposed Operating and Capital Budgets for the City of Cambridge for FY23 as well as the proposed FY24-FY27 Operating and Capital Plans.

 The City's top priority over the last two years has been to mitigate the spread of the COVID-19 virus and provide critical services to our most vulnerable residents, which will likely continue at least well into FY23.
 City efforts have also been supplemented by federal funding through the American Rescue Plan Act (ARPA).
 However, as we cautiously transition from a focus on responding to the most severe impacts of COVID-19, the FY23 Budget also includes continued support and expansion for several important initiatives and City Council priorities.